Pancreatic Cancer (cont.)

 If a tumor is seen in the pancreas, the doctor may want to perform a biopsy so that a pathologist can confirm that the mass is cancer.
 A biopsy can be performed in the following ways:

-If a tumor is seen in the pancreas and little doubt exists that the tumor is cancer, a surgeon may choose to remove the cancer completely without first obtaining a biopsy.
+If a tumor is seen in the pancreas and little doubt exists that the tumor is cancer, a surgeon may choose to attempt to remove the cancer completely without first obtaining a biopsy.

 Once the diagnosis of pancreatic cancer is confirmed, routine blood studies are also performed to assess overall liver and kidney function.

 In addition, a blood test called CA 19-9 is obtained.
 CA 19-9 is often produced by pancreatic cancers, and its level is elevated in 80% of pancreatic cancer cases.
+The CA19-9 can not be used to establish a diagnosis of pancreatic cancer by itself.
 Checking the CA 19-9 levels can be a useful gauge of how the treatment is working.
-After treatment, the doctor may check the CA 19-9 levels regularly as one indicator of whether the cancer has returned.
+After treatment, the doctor may check the CA 19-9 levels regularly in patients in whom the test was originally elevated, then fell, as one indicator of whether the cancer has returned after surgery or progressed on prior treatment.
 However, CA 19-9 is not an absolute test for pancreatic cancers, and other conditions may cause a rise in the CA 19-9 levels.
-Likewise, a normal CA 19-9 level is not a guarantee that the cancer has not returned.
+Likewise, a normal or unchanged CA 19-9 level is not a guarantee that the cancer has not returned or progressed.

 Pancreatic Cancer Treatment